Various Practices That Can Trigger A Medicaid Fraud Investigation For Healthcare Providers and Recipients

-Will I Be arrested If I’ve Committed Medicaid Fraud?
+Will I Be Arrested If I’ve Committed Medicaid Fraud?

-What Happens If I Am Arrested for Medicaid Fraud in NYC
+What Happens If I Am Arrested for Medicaid Fraud in NYC?

-Many clients found out that they had been targeted only upon receiving a call from the DA’s Detective Squad instructing them to surrender to their local New York DA’s Office and face the charges.
+Many clients found out that they had been targeted only upon receiving a call from the DA’s Detective Squad instructing them to surrender to their local New York DA’s Office and face their charges.

 Here are some of our representative cases in the area of Medicaid Fraud:

 - Represented a wealthy business owner with multiple properties who was charged with receiving Medicaid in New York in the amount of $115,000.
-The client facing up to 7 years in prison.
+The client faced up to 7 years in prison.
 We convinced the New York District Attorney to agree to a conditional discharge with full restitution payment.

 - Represented several hundred clients investigated by the Bureau of Fraud Investigations for receiving Medicaid and Family Health Plus benefits to which they were not entitled.
 We have reached administrative settlement solutions in almost all of these cases, preventing criminal charges and civil lawsuits.